 The average cost of a funeral in the United States is $11,000.
 A big part of that expense comes from the cemetery plot purchase.

 The average cost of a burial in a public cemetery can range from $200 to $2,000.
 In private cemeteries, plots can cost from $2,000 to $5,000.
 In urban areas with large populations and limited burial spaces, burial plot costs can be as much as $25,000.
 And that’s for a single plot!
 This doesn’t include fees for additional elements like grave liners or grave markers.
+You can read more about public vs. private cemeteries here.

 You might think this kind of investment will stay protected forever.
 Especially, when you consider the initial cost of purchasing a plot.
 But while purchasing a cemetery plot can feel like buying real estate, there are some differences.